-We are excited to announce that we are now offering a wide variety of workshops and groups that will aim to support, educate, and empower our clients and those in the community.
-Please visit our Get Involved page to see what groups are currently being offered.
+We are excited to announce that we are once again offering a wide variety of community activities and groups that will aim to support, educate, and empower our clients and those in the community.

 We are also running a family support group that meets once a week.
 Please visit our Family Connect page for more information.